vbwx/finddup/README.md

 finddup -pM0 some_folder another_folder | xargs -0 rm -f
 ```

-Instead of running `diff` in a loop, finddup can be used to determine which files have changed, even across multiple copies of the original directory.
+Instead of running `diff` in a loop, finddup can be used to determine which files have been changed, even across multiple copies of a directory.

 ```sh
 finddup -rn folder-v*/